josephmate/OdinCodeBrowser/README.md

 * **Shares links**: In Odin and GitHub you can share links to any line in the code.
   An IDE does not let you do that.
-* **Minimal CPU/Memory/Storage Usage**: Since Odin and GitHub are not realtime, no cpu, memory or diskspace is needed by the client to efficiently calculate all the indexes.
+* **Minimal CPU/Memory/Storage Usage**: Since Odin and GitHub are not realtime, no cpu, memory or disk space is needed by the client to efficiently calculate all the indexes.
-* **Realtime** As you make changes in an IDE, the indexes are update and you can navigate to the new code changes or new dependencies.
+* **Realtime** As you make changes in an IDE, the indexes are updated and you can navigate to the new code changes or new dependencies.
 For GitHub you need to commit and push before the navigation updates.
 For Odin you need to run this tool and publish the generated html files.
 * **Automatically Applied**: By rebuilding in the IDE, new code is recognized.
-  By commiting and pushing your changes to GitHub, the navigation is updated.
+  By committing and pushing your changes to GitHub, the navigation is updated.
-  For Odin, you must manually build and publish the static webpages.
-You unforutnately need to manage this.
-GitHub and and IDE manage this for you with no effort on your part.
+  For Odin, you must manually build and publish the static web pages.
+You unfortunately need to manage this.
+GitHub and an IDE manage this for you with no effort on your part.
-* **Static Pages**: Odin's output is hosted as static webpage that can be efficiently distributed.
+* **Static Pages**: Odin's output is hosted as static web pages that can be efficiently distributed.
 This comparison doesn't make sense for an IDE.
 * **No javascript**: Odin doesn't use javascript while GitHub needs to.
-* **Navigate to dependencies**: IDE and seemlessly navigate to your dependencies.
+* **Navigate to dependencies**: IDE and seamlessly navigate to your dependencies.
 Odin plans to navigate to dependencies when you build.
 It will not be as convenient as an IDE.
 GitHub only lets you navigate within the same repository.